custom-cards/button-card/README.md

 For advanced styling, there are 2 other options in the `styles` config object:

 - `grid`: mainly layout for the grid
-- `img_cell`: mainly how you position your icon in it's cell
+- `img_cell`: mainly how you position your icon in its cell

 This is how the button is constructed (HTML elements):